Rutgers University Press: Global Media & Race

 Books in this series consider how race—and intersectional identities generally—is constructed in front of the camera and behind, attending to issues of representation and consumption as well as the making of racialized and anti-racist media phenomena from script to production and policy.
 It utilizes a comparative and interdisciplinary approach to media and race.

 Key Words in Jewish Studies

 Edited by Deborah Dash Moore, MacDonald Moore, and Andrew Bush.

 Key Words in Jewish Studies is a series of books that provide clear and judiciously illustrated accounts of terms currently in use and to chart histories of past usage.
 Far from consolidating and narrowing a critical lexicon, deciphering key words stimulates discussion about the boundaries of Jewish studies, its relationship to other forms of cultural studies, and the position of Jewish studies in the larger sphere of culture.
-With this series we open a new and exciting chapter in Jewish studies for the 21st century.